lleong/leetcode/README.md

 # leetcode

-This is folder has all the leetcode problems that I have been working on.
+This folder has all the leetcode problems that I have been working on.
 Feel free to look around :)